jojuno/persuasion-conversation-generator/README.md

  - Perplexity
  - BLEU Score

-BLEU scores are generated wrt subsets of the original PSG dataset, and are compared to both of our generative conversational models' output.
-Details of the implementation can be found in the bleu_scores folder.
+Perplexity and BLEU scores are generated wrt subsets of the original PSG dataset, and are compared to both of our generative conversational models' output.
+Details of the BLEU Score implementation can be found in the bleu_scores folder and the Perplexity metric implementation in the perplexity_metric folder.